 Cost-Related Delays, Increases in Risk

 Difficulties securing funds for an abortion can force a patient to delay the procedure, increasing both the cost and the risk associated with abortion.
-Some women may be unable to obtain the procedure altogether.
+Some individuals may be unable to obtain the procedure altogether.

 - About half (54%) of abortion patients surveyed between 2008 and 2010 said that having to raise funds delayed their care.13